daytonaio/content/definitions/20240819_definition_monolithic.md

 ---
-title: 'Monolithic'
+title: "Monolithic"
 description:
-  'In the context of software architecture, monolithic refers to an approach where an application is built as a single, unified unit rather than being divided into smaller, independent services.
+  "In the context of software architecture, monolithic refers to an approach where an application is built as a single, unified unit rather than being divided into smaller, independent services.
 It describes a system design where all components and functionalities are tightly coupled and interdependent within a single codebase.
-Monolithic systems are traditionally characterized by having a single large executable or deployment artifact.'
+Monolithic systems are traditionally characterized by having a single large executable or deployment artifact."
 ---

 # Monolithic